-The 55-year-old RS-232 protocol is the default method of talking to Alicat devices.
-Aside from RS-232, you could configure your instrument with RS-485, Profibus, ModBus RTU, DeviceNet, and Ethernet IP protocols.
-For the bulk of our customers however, the tried and true RS-232C communication standard will remain the go-to method for commanding and reading Alicat devices.
+The RS-232 protocol is the default method of talking to Alicat devices.
+While instruments can also be configured using a variety of other protocols (RS-485, Profibus, EtherCAT, Modbus RTU or TCP/IP, DeviceNet, and Ethernet/IP), the tried and true RS-232C communication standard remains the go-to method for commanding and reading Alicats.

-It’s the COM Port’s job to make sense of the pulses on behalf of the attached computer or peripheral.
-For reference, an RS-232 system must transmit from one device (sent on its Tx pin), to a receiving device (received on its Rx pin), and vice-versa.
-Do not try to connect Tx to Tx or Rx to Rx in an RS-232 three wire system!
-The only pin that is connected directly is the ground pin, which gives both ends a common reference point to measure the pulses from.
+The only pin that is connected directly is the ground pin, which gives both ends a common reference point from which to measure the pulses.
 Each RS-232 driver uses inversion logic and employs a single ended, bi-polar output voltage to feed to a UART (Universal Asynchronous Receiver/Transmitter).
-Because the system has three wires and two distinct channels of communication, it is considered a “Full Duplex” system.
-Data can be transmitted at the same time as it is being received.
+Because the system has three wires and two distinct channels of communication, it is considered a ‘full duplex’ system.
+Data can be transmitted at the same time it is being received.

-Understanding how loose the RS232 “standard” really is, you might be wondering how Alicat uses it.
-Alicat does offer the ubiquitous DB-9 or the “standard” DB-15 connector, but we can provide RS232 communication on any connector that is offered, such as DB-15, 6 pin industrial locking connectors, and of course the default 8 pin miniDIN jack.
+The RS-232 ‘standard’ is fairly loose, so how does Alicat use it?
+In addition to the ubiquitous DB-9 and the ‘standard’ DB-15 connector, Alicat can provide RS-232 communication on any offered connector.
+This includes DB-15, 6 pin industrial locking connectors, and the default 8 pin miniDIN jack.

-Once UART serial ports went out of fashion in the early 2000’s, USB to serial converters took their place; most today use the FTDI chipset to replicate the COM Port.
+UART serial ports are no longer used, and have been replaced by USB to serial converters.
+Today, the FTDI chipset is commonly used to replicate the COM port.
 Alicat’s unique signal profile is also fully compatible with these devices.

-Even though the RS-232 communication ‘standard’ itself is old enough for a place at the Smithsonian Institution, it is still heavily used today for all types of computer based systems that talk to various peripheral components.
+Even though the RS-232 communication ‘standard’ is old enough for a place in the Smithsonian Institution, it is still heavily used for all types of computer based systems that need to talk to various peripheral components.
 Employing the universal ASCII (American Standard Code for Information Interchange) character set as our language, Alicat instruments will continue to be sold with the robust, universal, and reliable RS-232 system for the foreseeable future.
-For basic connection and terminal examples please see our video and instructional here: